bogdan-kulynych/she-paper/main.md

 ##### Our contributions

 In this work we focus on somewhat homomorphic DGHV scheme over the integers [@DGHV10].
 We notice that DGHV supports "mixed" homomorphic operations on ciphertexts and plaintexts, which in the context of secure function evaluation allows to eliminate the need for either the client or the remote worker to encrypt all of the inputs of the algorithm, implying symmetric setting.
-We then describe a symmetric variant of the DGHV scheme as seen in [@YKPB13], and provide its usable implementation as a C/C++ library.
+We then describe a symmetric variant of the DGHV scheme as seen in [@YKPB13], propose secure parameter constraints, and provide its usable implementation as a C/C++ library.

 Preliminaries